rfpinto92/FlappyPlane/README.md

 - Change plataform to Android
 - Import TPM Fonts and Accept Google Conditions
-- Change Resolution to 1080 x 2340 Pixels
+- Change Resolution to 1080 x 2340 Pixels (LandScaped)

 # 🚀 About Me